-The clinical testing of medicines is a frequent form of clinical study (so-called AMG studies).
-If a promising active substance has been discovered or developed by fundamental research, it is first tested intensively in the laboratory (pre-clinical phase).
-If the results from this are also positive and official approval is given, clinical testing begins.
+The clinical testing of medicines is a frequent form of clinical study (also known as AMG studies).
+If a promising active substance has been discovered or developed through basic research, it is first tested intensively in the laboratory (pre-clinical phase).
+If results from the pre-clinical phase are also positive and official approval is given, clinical testing begins.

-Other clinical studies can include the testing of medications or of other new (e.g. surgical) possibilities for medical treatment and diagnosis.
-Epidemiologically and pathophysiologically oriented studies (e.g. genetic), are carried out with the aim of constantly extending our understanding of diseases.
+Other clinical studies can include the testing of other new possibilities (e.g. surgical) for medical treatment and diagnosis.
+Epidemiologically and pathophysiologically oriented studies (e.g. genetic) are carried out with the aim of constantly extending our understanding of diseases.

-The advantage for the study patient consists of access to new means of prevention, treatment or diagnosis.
-Furthermore, there is closely attentive medical care from specialist investigating doctors within a framework of comprehensive explanation and intensive care from the entire study team.
-Finally, with his participation the patient is contributing to medical progress, from which future patients will also benefit.
+The advantage for the study patient is access to new means of prevention, treatment or diagnosis.
+Moreover, specialist investigating doctors provide close attentive medical care within a framework of comprehensive explanation and intensive support from the entire study team.
+Finally, by participating, the patient is contributing to medical progress, from which future patients will also benefit.

-In the course of the study, you will be invited to many so-called visits.
-These are appointments at which the doctor examines you.
-It is here observed how the new therapy is working and whether it is well tolerated and/or whether the new diagnostic measure can provide the expected results.
+In the course of the study, you will be invited to a number of “visits” at which the doctor will examine you.
+During these appointments, the doctor has a chance to observe how the new therapy is working and whether it is well tolerated, and/or whether the new diagnostic measure can provide the expected results

 What studies are currently running at the NCRC Central Campus?

-You can here find more information on the current studies at NCRC.
+Here you can find more information on current studies at the NCRC.